JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Notes.md

 - What?
 	- 802.1Q is a VLAN tagging protocol that allows multiple VLANs to travel over a single physical link
 - Why?
-	- To identify VLANs in a trunk link between si
+	- To identify VLANs in a trunk link between switches
+- How?
+	- Native VLAN:
+		- The VLAN that does not get tagged.
+Usually VLAN 1
+	- Tagging Command

+**Spanning Tree Protocol